nhld/al-assignment/README.md

 sh runner iJhz 1122
 ```

-Output: nothing since no hotel matches the given params.
+Output: nothing since no hotel matches the given arguments.

 #### 2. Fetch all hotels